shipujin/liveslak/README.txt

 The "setup2hd" script is a modified Slackware installer, so you will be comfortable with the process.
 The 'SOURCE' section offers two types of choices:  a regular Slackware network installation using a NFS, HTTP, FTP or Samba server, as well as a choice of installing the Live OS which you are running.
 The script knows where to find the squashfs modules, so the "Install Live OS" selection will not prompt further inputs.
   * The Slackware network installation is identical to that of the official Slackware installation medium.
-  * If you chose to install the Live OS, then after you select the target partition(s), every active module of the Live OS variant (SLACKWARE, PLASMA5, MATE, ...) is extracted to the hard drive.
+  * If you chose to install the Live OS, then after you select the target partition(s), every active module of the Live OS variant (SLACKWARE, KTOWN, MATE, ...) is extracted to the hard drive.
 After extraction has completed, the script summarizes how many modules have been extracted.
 It will also show an example command to extract any remaining inactive or disabled modules manually.
 The final step in the installation is again the stock Slackware installer which kicks off the Slackware configuration scripts.

 === pxeserver ===